Skip to main content

 Get runtime information using pprof

 By default, JuiceFS clients will listen to a TCP port locally via pprof to get runtime information such as Goroutine stack information, CPU performance statistics, memory allocation statistics.
-You can see the specific port number that the current JuiceFS client is listening on by using the system command (e.g. lsof):
+You can view the specific port number that the current JuiceFS client is listening to through the .config file under the mount point:

-By default, pprof listens on port numbers ranging from 6060 to 6099.
-That's why the actual port number in the above example is 6061.
+The default port number range that pprof listens to starts from 6060 and ends at 6099.
+From the above example, you can see that the actual port number is 6064.
 Once you get the listening port number, you can view all the available runtime information by accessing http://localhost:<port>/debug/pprof, and some important runtime information will be shown as follows:

 • Goroutine stack information: http://localhost:<port>/debug/pprof/goroutine?debug=1